srghd/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-Some Solutions for Project Euler
+Some Solutions for Project Euler in C++